dask/distributed/docs/source/scheduling-state.rst

 *  *No-worker*: Ready to be computed, but no appropriate worker exists (for example because of resource restrictions, or because no worker is connected at all).
+*  *Queued*: Ready to be computed, but all workers are already full
 *  *Processing*: All dependencies are available and the task is assigned to a worker for compute (the scheduler doesn't know whether it's in a worker queue or actively being computed).